zeosmar/Dimartino/README.md

 runsheet= path to the COINS runsheet .csv file input_dir= input directory to the subject files.
-The final putput is stored in physio directory with the subID.json extension temp_json= path to the template .json file
+The final output is stored in physio directory with the subID.json extension temp_json= path to the template .json file